US Official - Iran or Iranian Proxies Damaged Ships in UAE Waters - Report

 In early August 1964, a similar incident occurred in the Gulf of Tonkin, off the coast of North Vietnam.
 Amid another massive US military buildup off the coast of a country Washington was threatening with military action, reports of attacks on US ships by North Vietnamese gunboats led to the US Congress authorizing the use of military force against Hanoi in response to the provocations.

 However, it was later revealed that no such attack ever happened.
-A National Security Agency internal memo declassified in 2005 revealed that no North Vietnamese ships were present.
+A US National Security Agency internal memo declassified in 2005 revealed that no North Vietnamese ships were present at that time.

 All comments